zero-to-prod/service-models/README.md

 ## Caching

-The ServiceModel trait in this project uses a caching mechanism to improve performance.
+The `ServiceModel` trait in this project uses an in-memory caching mechanism to improve performance.
 The caching is implemented using a Singleton pattern, which ensures that only a single instance of the cache is created and used throughout the application.

 The caching mechanism is used in the constructor of the ServiceModel trait.
-When an object is constructed, the trait checks if a ReflectionClass instance for the current class already exists in the cache.
-If it doesn't, a new ReflectionClass instance is created and stored in the cache.
+When an object is constructed, the trait checks if a `ReflectionClass` instance for the current class already exists in the cache.
+If it doesn't, a new `ReflectionClass` instance is created and stored in the cache.

 The cache is also used when processing the properties of the object.
-For each property, the trait checks if a ReflectionProperty instance and the property type name are already stored in the cache.
+For each property, the trait checks if a `ReflectionProperty` instance and the property type name are already stored in the cache.
 If they aren't, they are retrieved using reflection and stored in the cache.

-The cache is
-implemented using the Cache singleton instance.
-This instance is used for caching ReflectionClass instances and model class names.